 - Open the ‘notes’ function in your phone

-- From time to time casually pretend to send an important text message, while instead you cleverly collate names and memorable information about your fellow guests!
+- From time to time casually pretend to send an important text message.
+Instead, cleverly collate names and memorable information about your fellow guests.

 Genius, I know.
 Just be careful not to be seen, this could also be confused with you being a bit odd. (again, the writer denies ever using this tactic).
-You could always opt for just paying more attention when talking to your cohorts!
+You could always opt for just paying more attention when talking to your fellow party sufferers.

 6. The Chameleon

-Have fun, mingle and catch up with folks, but let’s be clear, your one job here is to make sure your child comes home in one piece.
+Have fun, mingle, but let’s be clear, your one job here is to make sure your child isn’t the one that breaks great-great grandma sue’s flower vase.
 This is where you need to become the ‘chameleon’.
 No, not by changing colour, but by always keeping one eye on your child.
-After all, you only want to be cutting glue from their hair the one time!
+After all, you only want to cut glue from their hair the one time!

-This also goes for making sure your little angel isn’t underneath the gift table, methodically unwrapping all the birthday presents.
+You should also make sure your little angel isn’t underneath the gift table, methodically unwrapping all the birthday presents.

 7. The Wiggles